avoutic/web-framework/docs/new-entity.md

 Check out the [Database Migrations](./database-migrations.md) documentation for more information on how to create and apply database migrations.

-The `target_version` is used to track the version of the database schema.
-The `actions` array contains the actual schema changes to be applied.
-The actual version number is important and should be incremented with each change to the database schema.
-You also need to update the `versions.required_app_db` field in your config.php file to reflect the new version number.
+The migration file uses a timestamp-based system with `up` and `down` directions.
+The `up` actions contain the schema changes to apply the migration, while the `down` actions contain the changes to rollback the migration.
+The timestamp in the filename ensures migrations are applied in chronological order, and the migrations table automatically tracks which migrations have been executed.

 You don't need to include a field for the `id` column in the `actions` array, as it will be added automatically.

-To perform the migration you would typically run the `DbUpdateTask` task, by executing `php scripts/update_db.php` in the console of your system.
+To perform the migration you would typically run the new migration command by executing `php Framework db:migrate` in the console of your system.

 #### Example Migration File